-Offering discounts for your online store can be a powerful weapon in your conversion arsenal to drive customer loyalty.
+Offering discounts can be a powerful weapon in your conversion arsenal to drive customer loyalty.
 But, used haphazardly, you can do significant damage to your brand or, worse, become unprofitable.

 In this post, we’ll review some of the pros and cons of offering deals for your online store, look at some of the most popular ways you can use discounts to drive customer loyalty and conversions and, of course, how to most effectively use them.

-💡 Note: For the purpose of this blog post and keeping things simple, we'll refer to coupons, discounts, and deals all as offers.
+💡 Note: For the purpose of this blog post and keeping things simple, we'll refer to coupons, discounts, and deals as "offers."

 - The pros and cons of online store offers